k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 </code></pre>

 When opening a function or a Web Service in Fabric, a list of all globals is displayed in the **Objects tab** in the left panel of the window.
-* Globals that are defined in an LU or in Shared Objects are available for use in LU Functions of the same LU.
+* Globals that are defined in an LU or in Shared Objects are available for use in the LU functions of the same LU.
-* Globals that are defined in Shared Objects are available for use in Web Services and in LU Functions of all LUs.
+* Globals that are defined in Shared Objects are available for use in Web Services and in the LU functions of all LUs.

 Click the grey arrow on the left of the window to display the panel and the list of Globals.